mlavacca/image-clone-controller/README.md

 ### customize the docker config file

 A testing docker config file that uses the `index.docker.io/mlvtask` repository has been set in the secret.
-To use your own backup repository, simply customize the secret by setting the base64 of your docker config file in the `config.json` field.
+To use your own backup repository:
+1. customize the secret by setting the base64 of your docker config file in the `config.json` field;
+2. customize the controller deployment arguments, by setting the proper registry and repository.

 The provided docker configuration in plain text can be found below:
 ```